PeytTheMate/TAMU-datathon-2025/README.md

 # Case Closed Hackathon Agent

 ## Overview
-This repository implements a competitive agent for the **Case Closed** Tron-style hackathon hosted at TAMU Datathon 2025.
+This repository implements a competitive agent for the TAMU 2025 Dathathon Case Closed Competition.
 The service exposes a lightweight Flask API that mirrors the tournament harness, while the core agent logic evaluates safe moves on the 18×20 toroidal arena by measuring accessible space and prioritising survival.

 Use this README as the canonical guide for installing dependencies, running the HTTP service, exercising the agent locally, and preparing the Docker image for submission.